Warm pears and candied walnuts covered with a light ginger-infused sponge.

 It took me a while to work this out though.
 I just thought I’d forgotten to put the raising agent in and made it exactly the same way the next time.
 This left me confused and cursing my own incompetence.
 I really hate having to do the same job twice and now I was going to have to do it a third time.

 I figured out what was wrong when I asked one of the other guys in the kitchen to make it.
 He used baking powder and it worked perfectly.
 The sous chef would probably blame me for the mistake but I blame his recipe.

-In the restaurant we used to serve this with a plain homemade vanilla ice cream.
+In the restaurant, we used to serve this with plain homemade vanilla ice cream.
 The cold ice cream is a great accompaniment for the moist warm ginger sponge, soft pears, and candied walnuts.

 My own favourite way to have it is with a dollop of creme fraiche.
 Its slight tartness works wonderfully well with the sweetness from the treacle in the tart and the crispy walnuts.
 Serve it warm about 10 to 15 minutes after you take it from the oven Or it can be reheated the next day in the microwave without affecting its quality.

 This is a warm and comforting pudding to eat especially on cold winter days and if it’s just too frosty for ice cream then go with the creme fraiche.
 It’s very Moorish and 1 slice is never enough.Print

 You’ll need an 8 inch cake tin to make this tart